LCA e PEF

 LCA Life Cycle Assessment

-For a complete assessment of the environmental impacts associated with the creation of a product, the international scientific community has long developed a methodology called Life Cycle Assessment (LCA).
-This ’studies the environmental aspects and potential impacts along the entire life cycle of a product (from the cradle to the grave): from the acquisition of the raw material through production, its use and its subsequent disposal’ (ISO 14040, 2006).
+For a comprehensive evaluation of the environmental impacts associated with product creation, the international scientific community has developed the Life Cycle Assessment (LCA) methodology.
+LCA studies the environmental aspects and potential impacts throughout a product’s entire life cycle—from raw material acquisition to production, use, and disposal (ISO 14040, 2006).

 Since LCA calculations must, by definition, be implemented on all processes that contribute to the creation of the product, one of the most important factors on which an agreement must be reached at an international level is the definition of what are known as ’System Boundaries,’ which define the process that must be considered as the initial phase of the product itself (the cradle) and the one that determines its end (the grave).
 The tanning process includes various chemical and mechanical processes which have the aim of transforming organic matter that can rot (raw hides) into products with high added value, strategic for sectors such as footwear, fashion, furniture and transport.

-International legislation mainly considers raw hides as by-products of the food industry.
-A clear example of this is European legislation (Reg.
-1069/2009, Reg.
-142/2011 on animal by-products).
-From this perspective, it becomes essential to further analyse the nature of the different processes that led to the generation of the by-product.
+International regulations primarily recognize raw hides as by-products of the food industry.
+European legislation, such as Regulation 1069/2009 and Regulation 142/2011 on animal by-products, supports this classification.
+From this perspective, it becomes essential to further analyze the nature of the different processes that led to the generation of the by-product.
 In particular, the scientific literature on LCA, available at an international level, addresses the case of co-products (by-products) of renewable origin, defining it as a highly complex technical problem which, however, is easily understandable by answering two questions:

 Are raw hides by-products of renewable origin?